isomerpages/cpib-corp-new/press-room/press-releases/_posts/2024-04-30-post-Constant Vigilance Vital To The Fight Against Corruption.md

 under the <em>Prevention of Corruption Act </em>and the <em>Penal Code.</em> Subsequently,
 Iswaran was served with eight additional charges under section 165 of the <em>Penal Code </em>on 25 March 2024.</p>
-<p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Strong public trust in our leaders
+<p>8.&nbsp;Strong public trust in our leaders and public institutions is
-and public institutions is a key tenet of our system of governance.
+a key tenet of our system of governance.
 It must not be taken for granted.
 CPIB is fortunate to operate within a national anti-corruption framework underpinned by firm and unwavering political will to fight corruption, and a public which eschews corruption.
 Case 6 below, where CPIB was tasked by the Prime Minister to investigate the separate rentals of Ridout Road bungalows by two serving Cabinet Ministers, was testament to the strong commitment to uphold a system of governance with a high standard of integrity and accountability.</p>
 <p><strong><em>Case 6 – Investigation into the rental of Black and White Bungalows at 26 and 31 Ridout Road</em></strong>
 </p>
 <p>On 17 May 2023, the Bureau received instructions from the Prime Minister